 Unfortunately, the Race series was also long in the tooth even as Injection was released, and there’s no concealing the old tech it’s built on.
 Don’t let the flat lighting and dull graphics throw you off, though.
 A few minutes with these cars, especially if you have a quality force feedback wheel, and you won’t even notice the aged appearance.

-iRacing is not cheap, though at $50 a year, it’s a better value than many an MMO – also, you should check out the best MMOs on PC.
+iRacing is not cheap – though, at $50 a year, it’s better value than many an MMO – also, you should check out the best MMOs on PC.
 Nor is its emphasis on graphics.
-But its rewards are aimed a specific and demanding group of players.
-When you’ve outgrown the Codemasters games and even stuff like Race: Injection is wearing a little thin, this is where you go.
+But its rewards are aimed at a specific and demanding group of players.
+When you’ve outgrown the Codemasters games, and even stuff like Race: Injection is wearing a little thin, this is where you go.
 Also, iRacing in VR is quite the experience, too.